zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

   You see that because we added a couple of console.logs in our dispatch method.
 So it looks like the action is being dispatched and the state is increasing.
 Why then is our DOM not updating?
 The problem is react never here's these updates.

-3. Tell react about these updates by re-rendering
+3. Tell React about these updates by re-rendering

 	Ok, so the easy way to tell react about these updates is simply to re-render the entire application.
 While this is a pretty non-performant practice, its fine for now.
-And doing it is fairly straightforward.
+It is also fairly straightforward.

 	Since our `ReactDom.render()` call is wrapped in a export function called render, in our `./src/index.js`.
 Then we just need to call render from our dispatch method in createStore.
 So we need to do the following: